The Space Trilogy: Main character

 The character of Elwin Ransom appears similar to Lewis himself: A university professor, an expert in languages and medieval literature, unmarried (Lewis did not marry until his fifties), wounded in World War I, and with no living relatives except for one sibling.
 Lewis, however, apparently intended for Ransom to be partially patterned after his friend and fellow Oxford professor J. R. R. Tolkien, since Lewis is presented as novelizing Ransom's reminiscences in the epilogue of Out of the Silent Planet and is a character-narrator in the frame tale for Perelandra.
-In That Hideous Strength, Ransom--with his royal charisma and casual acceptance of the supernatural--appears more like Charles Williams (or some of the heroes in Williams's books).
+In That Hideous Strength, Ransom – with his royal charisma and casual acceptance of the supernatural – appears more like Charles Williams, or some of the heroes in Williams' books.

 In Out of the Silent Planet it is suggested that "Ransom" is not the character's real name but merely an alias for a respectable professor whose reputation might suffer from his recounting such a journey to the planet Mars.
 In the following books, however, this is unaccountably dropped and it is made clear that Ransom is the character's true name.
 As befits a philologist, he provides an etymology: The name is a contraction of the Old English for "Ranolf's Son".
 This may be another allusion to Tolkien, a professor of Old English.
 However, the name "Ransom" holds a deeper meaning.
 In Perelandra, the voice of Maleldil (Jesus) tells Ransom, "'It is not for nothing that you are named Ransom'", and later adds, "'My name also is Ransom'".